Control-M/Server Management

 Unmanaging a Control-M/Server

-This procedure describes how to unmanage a Control-M/Server or Control-M for z/OS, which disenables you to disable, pause, and change its states.
+This procedure describes how to unmanage a Control-M/Server or Control-M for z/OS, which disenables you to disable, pause, or change its states.

 Begin